 The Google Search Engine

-Like all search engines, Google uses a special algorithm to generate search results.
-While Google shares general facts about its algorithm, the specifics are a company secret.
-This helps Google remain competitive with other search engines on the Web and reduces the chance of someone finding out how to abuse the system.
+Like all search engines, Google uses a special algorithm to determine its search results.
+While Google shares some facts about its algorithm, the specifics are a company secret.
+This helps Google remain competitive with other search engines and reduces the chance of someone finding out how to abuse the system.

 A Web page's PageRank depends on a few factors:

-- The frequency and location of keywords within the Web page: If the keyword only appears once within the body of a page, it will receive a low score for that keyword.
+- The frequency and location of keywords within the Web page: If the keyword appears only once within the body of a page, it will receive a low score for that keyword.

 - How long the Web page has existed: People create new Web pages every day, and not all of them stick around for long.
 Google places more value on pages with an established history.

 - The number of other Web pages that link to the page in question: Google looks at how many Web pages link to a particular site to determine its relevance.

 Out of these three factors, the third is the most important.
 Because Google looks at links to a Web page as a vote, it's not easy to cheat the system.
 The best way to make sure your Web page is high on Google's search results is to provide great content so that other sites will link to your page.
 The more links your page gets, the higher its PageRank score will be.
 If you attract the attention of sites with a high PageRank score, your score will grow faster.